localghost/docksible/README.md

 ## What is docksible?

-Docksible is a utility tool that helps you build docker images provisioned with ansible's playbooks.
+`docksible` is a utility tool that helps you build docker images provisioned with ansible's playbooks.

 ## Why docksible?